 And the science is beginning to prove this.
-A 2016 study out of Montreal showed that music creates pleasure levels in the brain similar to the use of opioids.
+A 2016 study showed that music creates pleasure levels in the brain similar to the use of opioids.

 Though there’s no definitive proof that any type of food contains aphrodisiacal qualities, it still can play a role in stimulating desire.

 Certain foods are considered “sexy” from a cultural standpoint and therefore can activate the pleasure centers in our brains.
 Some common examples include strawberries, chocolate, and whipped cream.
 And of course, anything sweet, sticky, or glazed often makes the list.